getsentry/arroyo/docs/source/architecture.rst

 Common examples are:

+* ``run task, run task in threads, run task with multiprocessing ```.
+The run task set of strategies are are designed to be the most flexible and simple to use.
+They take a function provided by the user and execute it on every message, passing the output to the next step.
+The library includes synchronous and asynchronous versions depending on the kind of concurrency required by the user.

 * ``filter, map and forward``.
 This type of consumer inspect a message, decides whether to process it or discard it, transform its content and produces the result on a new topic.
 In this case Arroyo provides three implementations of the